-Line a baking sheet with parchment paper and place the squash on it, flesh-side down.
+- Line a baking sheet with parchment paper and place the squash on it, cut-side down.
 Bake for 30 minutes, until golden and tender.

-While the squash is roasting, cook the quinoa.
-Add the broth or water and quinoa a medium pot.
+- While the squash is roasting, cook the quinoa.
+Add the stock or water and quinoa a medium pot.
 Bring to a boil.
 Reduce heat to low, cover and let simmer for about 15 minutes or until all liquid is absorbed.

-In a large skillet over medium high heat, cook the onion for about 5 minutes in the remaining teaspoon of oil, until translucent and fragrant.
+- In a large pan over medium high heat, cook the onion for about 5 minutes in the remaining oil, until translucent and fragrant.
 Add the garlic, celery, and spices and cook for about 5 more minutes.
-Add the chickpeas and spinach and give it all a good stir.
+Add the chickpeas, spinach and remaining salt and pepper and give it all a good stir.
 Remove from heat.

-In a large bowl, mix together the quinoa, vegetable mixture, pecans, cranberries and the rest of the salt and pepper.
+- In a large bowl, mix together the quinoa, vegetables, pecans, and cranberries.